 No picture of the road is complete without a portrait of where the money comes from.
 Minus a month, I haven’t worked in six years, instead spending that time with a needle in my arm.
 I’m a lab rat with dozens of studies under my belt and hundreds of pills that’ve passed through me.
 My body’s had drugs tested on it from across the Midwest on down to Texas.

 In college I found out I could make $250 or more a day as a lab rat.
 Though they’d rob my blood and make me shit in bags that seemed better than $7.75.
 So I began being experimented on.
 For most studies you check into a clinic, stay there for anywhere from days to a month, then walk out a richer person.
 You live on their schedule, are unable to leave, and eat only what they give ya.
 If I forget q-tips I swab out my ears with vaginal antiseptic towelettes.
 Once I forgot toothpaste and cleaned my teeth with hand soap and salt packets.
 Most of my time is spent in bed or having blood drawn.
 I’ve puked a bunch and was once constipated for a week but most medicines have no effect.
 Some studies have upwards of 80 draws, leaving a permanent hole in my arm.
-The nurses always compliment me on my fat veins from which they can draw with ease.
+The nurses compliment my fat veins from which they draw with ease.
 It seems these arms are packed with nightcrawlers.

-Once I got the pattern down I’d be on the road for weeks, living out a variety of lives.
+Once I got the pattern down I’d travel for weeks, living out a variety of lives.
 Over the course of a month I’d sleep in a trunk, on picnic tables, in dirt, beside beautiful girls, and then finally in a cirrhosis study bed with tubes out my arm and a pan for pissing.
 I almost always had the freedom to drop it all and go somewhere with a few thousand dollars to back me up.
 I primarily did studies in North Dakota but that company unexpectedly closed.
-I was distraught and didn’t do one for a long time.
+I was distraught and didn’t do another for a long time.
 But then over this past year I started traveling once again, hitting up studies in new places.
 This is how I wound up on my first trip to Texas.